 This section highlights particularly important things to remember and gives you revision tips for the topic.

 This section contains flash cards that you should use to ensure that you understand the key vocabulary of the topic.
 Asterixed (*) definitions are those that you must learn to recall - you may be asked for the precise definition in an examination or expected to define the term as part of an answer.

 This section contains video tutorials on particularly challenging or important concepts/tasks within the topic.

 This section contains concise revision notes completely covering the sub-topic.

-This section contains a multiple choice quiz that attempts to cover all of the key understandings/concepts/tasks required for this sub-topic.
-Many of the questions are written in the style of an IB examination paper, but because the questions seek to cover all of the key understandings/concepts/skills, some questions are more challenging than those that you will find on a multiple choice IB examination paper and will require the use of a calculator (a calculator is not allowed in the IB multiple choice examination - paper 1).
+This section contains a multiple choice quiz that covers all of the key understandings/concepts/tasks required for this sub-topic.
+Many of the questions are written in the style of an IB examination paper, but because the questions seek to cover all of the key understandings/concepts/skills, some questions are more challenging or constructed differently than those that you will find on a multiple choice IB examination paper and some will require the use of a calculator (a calculator is not allowed in the IB multiple choice examination - paper 1).

 More questions are available in the Question Bank where you can create a random or custom quiz.